tommay/risp/README.md

 allocated cells and `car`/`cdr` would evaluate the suspensions.
 The hope being to get lazy evaluation.

+I found out that doesn't make everything lazy because not everything is in a `cons` cell and accessed with `car` and `cdr`.
+It should be "Eval should not evaluate its argument".

+## Miscelleous

 This lisp dialect is a mish-mash of scheme and emacs-lisp.
 It is lexically scoped and uses `define` and `null?` but it has `t` and `nil` atoms and `cond` has no "else" clause.
 There's probably more